 Ringside seats: our unforgettable experience

-We booked tickets for the Thursday night cholita wrestling event through our La Paz hostel, Loki.
+We booked tickets for the Thursday night cholita wrestling event through our La Paz hostel.
 While it’s possible to save a little money by going independently, the venue is quite a way from the city centre, in the El Alto district.

 Our package included transport there and back as well as some freebies, so we thought it was worth paying a small amount extra for the convenience.
-We paid the equivalent of about 15 US dollars.
-Prices have risen a bit since as the experience has grown in popularity, and you can now book cholita wrestling in advance online.
+You can now also book cholita wrestling in advance online through GetYourGuide, which is secure and allows you to cancel up to 24 hours before if needed.

 The bus from our hostel took a good 40 minutes as it weaved through the La Paz backstreets up towards El Alto.
 As we climbed higher, we caught glimpses of the city’s neighbourhoods sprawled across the mountains below.